-Habitat Area Characteristic/Classification Source (1) Areas with which state or federally designated endangered, threatened, and sensitive species have a primary association WDFW, USFWS (NOAA) (2) Naturally occurring under 20 acres in size and their submerged aquatic beds that provide fish or wildlife habitat Ecology (3) Waters of the state classified as fish and wildlife habitats under the Growth Management Act, RCW 36.70A, and WAC 365-190-080(5)(c)(v) Columbia River Snake River WDNR, Ecology, WDFW, affected Indian tribes (4) State Natural Area Preserves and Natural Resource Conservation Areas WDNR (5) Habitat areas of local importance as determined by resolution of the City Council.
-WDFW
+Habitat Area Characteristic/Classification Source (1) Areas with which state or federally designated endanged threatened, and sensitive species have a primary associated endanged threatened.
+I WDFW USFWS (NOAA) (2) Naturally occurring under 20 acres in size and their sub beds that provide fish or wildlife habitat merged aquatic Ecology (3) Waters of the state classified as fish and wildlife habita Growth Management Act, RCW 36.70A, and WAC 365- Columbia River Snake River (4) State Natural Area Preserves and Natural Resource Cor Areas nservation WDNR (5) Habitat areas of local importance as determined by res City Council. olution of the WDFW

-- (b) All areas within the City of Pasco's shoreline jurisdiction meeting one or more of these criteria are hereby designated as critical areas and are subject to the provisions of this section. - (c) Mapping information sources for identification of fish and wildlife habitat conservation areas include, but are not limited to:
+- (b) All areas within the City of Pasco's shoreline jurisdiction meeting one or more of these criteria are hereby designated as critical areas and are subject to the provisions of this section. - (c) Mapping information sources for identification of fish and wildlife habitat conservation areas include, but are not limited to: - (i) WDFW Priority Habitat and Species maps. - (ii) Wetlands mapped under the National Wetland Inventory by the U.S. Department of Interior; USFWS. - (iii) WDFW/WDNR, Washington Rivers Inventory System maps. - (iv) Maps and reference documents in the City of Pasco SMP Inventory, Analysis, and Characterization Report, as applicable.

-- (i) WDFW Priority Habitat and Species maps. - (ii) Wetlands mapped under the National Wetland Inventory by the U.S. Department of Interior; USFWS. - WDFW/WDNR, Washington Rivers Inventory System maps. (iii) - (iv) Maps and reference documents in the City of Pasco SMP Inventory, Analysis, and Characterization Report, as applicable. - (3) Fish and Wildlife Habitat Area Rating.
+(3) Fish and Wildlife Habitat Area Rating.
 Fish and Wildlife Habitat Areas shall be rated as Primary or Secondary according to the criteria in this section.